hyl3rid/blog/data/blog/veganlasagna.md

 ⦁ Next, scoop the tomato mixture, then the eggplant, zucchini, mushrooms and spinach spread it evenly.
 ⦁ Now cover with mozzarella and parmesan cheese.
 ⦁ Repeat the layers in the following order pasta, béchamel, tomato sauce, vegetables and cheese until done.
-⦁ Top the lasagna with the remaining béchamel and cover with cheese and parmesan.
+⦁ Top it with the remaining béchamel and cover with cheese and parmesan.
 ⦁ Place the casserole dish in a preheated oven at 375 degrees F for about 40 minutes until the top is bubbling.
 ⦁ Finally set the oven to broil for 5 minutes so the cheese will turn brown on the top.
 Be attentive to the lasagna because the cheese could get burnt.
-⦁ Take out of the oven and let the lasagna cool a few minutes.
+⦁ Take out of the oven and let it cool a few minutes.
 Serve.